MoserMichael/go_pprof_analyse/readme.md

 Other profiles return some accumulated information of past events, but you can pass an additional parameter that requests information for events during the past N seconds by passing an additional seconds=N parameter to the URL!

-This seconds=N parameter works for: allocs, block, goroutine, heap, mutex, threadcreate
+This seconds=N parameter works for: allocs, block, goroutine, heap, mutex, threadcreate (these profiles are also called cumulative profiles)

 <table>
   <tr>